 If these don’t help and symptoms persist, it would be advisable to seek the advice of a pharmacist.

-Available though our Active Plus retail site as single online GP appointments, Doctor at Hand gives you access to an extended (up to 20 minutes) GP consultation by video or by phone, from anywhere in the world, day or night.
+Doctor at Hand gives you access to an extended (up to 20 minutes) GP consultation by video or by phone, from anywhere in the world, day or night.
 Appointments are available at short notice – usually within an hour of your preferred timeslot – and if you need a prescription it can be delivered to your door, at home or abroad.
 If there is infection present, antibiotics may be needed and it would be advisable to start treatment as soon as possible to calm the infection before your flight home.

 It’s best to avoid flying if you have an ear or sinus infection.
 This is because the associated swelling of the ear canal interferes with the mechanism that equalises pressure between the inner and outer ear during take-off and landing (the feeling of your ears ‘popping’), which can, in some instances, cause the eardrum to burst.